concur/developer.concur.com/src/api-reference/authentication/sign_in_with_concur.markdown

 **4. Retrieve User Profile information**

 Once the partner completes the oauth2 flow, they receive an `access_token` and `refresh_token`.
-Using the `access_token` and within the hour lifetime of the token, the partner has the ability to call Concur's APIs.Your application may call Concur's Profile API to obtain user information in order to provision an account in the partner's application.
+Using the `access_token` and within the hour lifetime of the token, the partner has the ability to call SAP Concur's APIs.
+Your application may call SAP Concur's Profile API to obtain user information in order to provision an account in the partner's application.

 *TripLink Suppliers see the appendix for more details.*